-Smoked fish & vegetables in a creamy sauce nestle under a golden, cheesy, savoury crumble topping.
-Wonderful warming food for autumn, or all year round!
+Smoked fish and tasty vegetables in a creamy sauce nestle under a golden, cheesy, savoury crumble topping.
+Wonderful warming food for autumn, or any time.

 Retro cuisine